MareNostrum4 User's Guide

 Finally, a new window will appear asking for your login and password:

-To transfer files to or from the cluster you need a secure ftp (sftp) o secure copy (scp) client.
-There are several different clients, but as previously mentioned, we recommend using of Putty clients for transferring files: psftp and pscp.
-You can find it at the same web page as Putty ( http://www.putty.org).
+To transfer files to or from the cluster you need a secure FTP (SFTP) o secure copy (SCP) client.
+There are several different clients, but as previously mentioned, we recommend using the Putty clients for transferring files: psftp and pscp.
+You can find them at the same web page as PuTTY (http://www.putty.org), you just have to go to the download page for PuTTY and you will see them in the “alternative binary files” section of the page.
+They will most likely be included in the general PuTTY installer too.

 Some other possible tools for users requiring graphical file transfers could be:

-- WinSCP: Freeware Sftp and Scp client for Windows ( http://www.winscp.net )
+- WinSCP: Freeware SCP and SFTP client for Windows (http://www.winscp.net)

 Using PSFTP